-67 DIRECTOR SINCE: 2004 provider of risk management services to hospitals, long-term care facilities and social service agencies in New York City, and Hospitals Insurance Company, a provider of insurance coverages and services to hospitals, long-term care facilities, physicians and healthcare professionals in New York State.
-Prior to that, Mr. Harris was an independent consultant, and from December 2010 until June 2013, he was Vice Chairman of Alliant Insurance Brokerage firm.
-EXPERIENCE: Mr. Harris has extensive experience and knowledge regarding the commercial Walter L. Harris insurance industry, which is particularly valuable to our Board in light of Loews's significant interest in the insurance industry as represented by one of our principal subsidiaries, CNA.
-67 DIRECTOR SINCE: coverages and services to hospitals, long-term care facilities, physicians and healthcare professionals in New York State.
+Since November 2014, President and Chief Executive Officer of FOJP Service Corporation, a provider of risk management services to hospitals, long-term care facilities and social service agencies in New York City, and Hospitals Insurance Company, a provider of insurance coverages and services to hospitals, long-term care facilities, physicians and healthcare professionals in New York State.
 Prior to that, Mr. Harris was an independent consultant, and from December 2010 until June 2013, he was Vice Chairman of Alliant Insurance Services, Inc. and President of its wholly-owned subsidiary, T&H Group, Inc., an insurance brokerage firm.

-EXPERIENCE: Mr. Harris has extensive experience and knowledge regarding the commercial insurance industry, which is particularly valuable to our Board in light of Loews's significant
+EXPERIENCE: Mr. Harris has extensive experience and knowledge regarding the commercial insurance industry, which is particularly valuable to our Board in light of Loews's significant interest in the insurance industry as represented by one of our principal subsidiaries, CNA.